doc-detective/vscode/README.md

 - Test specifications in YAML or JSON format
 - Documentation with embedded test steps

+## Configuration

+### Config Path

+You can specify a custom path to your Doc Detective configuration file using the `docDetective.configPath` setting:

+1. Open VS Code Settings (File > Preferences > Settings)
+2. Search for "Doc Detective"
+3. Set the "Config Path" field to your configuration file path

+The path can be:
+- **Absolute path**: Full path to your config file (e.g., `/home/user/my-project/.doc-detective.json`)
+- **Relative path**: Path relative to your workspace root (e.g., `config/.doc-detective.yaml`)

+If no custom path is specified, the extension automatically searches for these files in your workspace root:
+- `.doc-detective.json`
+- `.doc-detective.yaml`
+- `.doc-detective.yml`

+The configuration file can be in JSON or YAML format and follows the Doc Detective configuration schema.

 ## Related Projects

 Doc Detective has multiple components that work together: